 - These sets allow quick retrieval of all keys associated with a tag, facilitating efficient cache invalidation by tag.

-- This structure allows quick identification of which tags are associated with a key, ensuring efficient clean-up when a key expires.
+- This structure allows quick identification of which tags are associated with a key, enabling deeper clean-up when a key is deleted via `forget`.
+In the default mode this reverse set is not written, so tag clean-up relies exclusively on the Redis expiry-notification listener.

 ### Sharding for Efficient Tag Management